some-avail/json2mummy/README.md

 After that you can simply copy the routes to the super-project.

+## About scricon_mummy

+Warning:
+The cookie-tunnel-code is deprecated, because one can easily run server-code thru the curaction variable .
+This is a textarea-element that can be set from javascript, and can be read on the server after a form-submit to execute the needed server-code.

+See starter or datajson for this newer approach.

+### About Datajson_mummy

+In case of tab-duplication use a tabID (like in datajson_mummy) and set persistence to persistOnDisk because in mummy you must compile for with multi-threading.
+The futural approach is probably persistInBrowserSessionStorage or something like that.

+## About starter_mummy

+Starter_mummy that can be used /copied as template with not much content but with the needed boiler-plate code to start a project.

+This project must be kept up to date.

 ### Still to be done

-- create a **starter-project** that can be used /copied as template with not much content but with the needed boiler-plate code.
-This project must be kept up to date.
 - implement a form of persistInBrowser (?)